shamiahamed/Clinic-Management-System/README.md

 📈 Production Ready

-Modular and maintainable codebase
+Modular, scalable, and maintainable codebase

-Built for scalability and future feature expansion
+Designed for real-world clinic workflows

-Suitable for real-world healthcare backend systems
+Easy to extend with billing, reports, and notifications